Yugi: You can't fix all your problems by mind-crushing people!

 - The undead warlock Richard from Looking for Group is an Omnicidal Maniac held back (sometimes) by group leader Cale.
 Though as Richard is, by far, the strongest member of the group, Cale has had to be a bit more tolerant than Roy.

-- She's not the first—her father and uncle were the "Heterodyne Boys", who were heroic adventurer sparks who tried to help other people as well.
-This trope applies in several more cases, too—the Heterodynes had lots of servants to the line, including the Castle itself, the Jagers, and the people of Mechanicsburg.
+- Agatha's father and uncle were the "Heterodyne Boys", heroic adventurer sparks who tried to help other people as well.
+This trope applies in several more cases, too; the Heterodynes had lots of servants to the line, including the Castle itself, the Jagers, and the people of Mechanicsburg.
 Agatha, through her mother's Compelling Voice, also has some degree of control over several of the geisterdamen, the slaver wasps and creatures, and anyone infected with the new slaver wasps.

 - In Manly Guys Doing Manly Things Jared the ex-Pokémon trainer has a Gyarados which he named Mr. Fish as his partner.
 He was kicked out of the Pokémon League because he wasn't tight enough with the leash and allowed Mr. Fish to eat his competitors.
 Aside from this Mr. Fish is completely loyal to Jared.